Tag: pain

 Saul persecuted the church.
 The members of the church left Jerusalem.
 The faith spread.
 The number of people who came to Christ grew.

 We are in a state of discomfort.
 We, the church, are no longer sure of where we belong.
-We look at ourselves (the church) and wonder what’s wrong.
+We look at ourselves (the church) and what’s wrong.
 We look at the world and wonder what’s wrong.

 ※Reflection※